disruptiveplanets/AIME/data/cad-speed/readme.md

 ## March 30

 I pulled the results, but realize that doubling the velocity doesn't do anything.
 You need to adjust the D(t) function, which I did.
 Rerunning cadence 0.5 and 2.

+## March 31

+Vel times 2 worked today, and times 0.5 will likely be tomorrow.
+Uncertainty is bad, but hopefully it will get better.